-CIPR is applied to older pavements that are structurally deficient and no longer are candidates for a simple overlay. fatigue distresses, such as pavement transverse thermal cracking, cracking, reflective cracking can be successfully corrected using cold in place pavement technique.
-Generally, CIPR recycling technique costs 1ower than full reconstruction method.
+CIPR is applied to older pavements that are structurally deficient and no longer are candidates for a simple overlay.
+Most such fatigue distresses, as pavement transverse thermal cracking, cracking, reflective cracking can be successfully corrected using cold in place pavement technique.
+Generally, CIPR recycling technique costs lower than full reconstruction method.